-Quaker Valley was named one of the “Best Communities for Music Education” by the National Association of Music Makers (NAMM) for the 15th year in a row in 2019.
+Quaker Valley was named one of the “Best Communities for Music Education” by the National Association of Music Merchants (NAMM) for the 15th year in a row in 2019.
 The criteria used in judging music education included the percentage of music courses that are required versus elective, class sizes, the size of the music staff, budgetary considerations, and community resources that support music and the arts.
 Quaker Valley music students continue to compete and excel at the local, regional, state and national levels.

 Elementary students are “tuned in” to music beginning in the first grade.
-Music exploration and learning is achieved through singing, playing of classroom instruments, movement, and listening to music.
+Music exploration and learning are achieved through singing, playing classroom instruments, movement, and listening to music.
 Students are exposed to a variety of musical styles including traditional folk songs, patriotic music, and multicultural music.
 Creativity is constantly fostered, encouraged, and celebrated.

 Recorder instruction begins in third grade, and students may then choose instrumental instruction (band and strings) during the school day in grades four and five.
 Band and orchestra students build musical skills through the practice, rehearsal, and performance of skill-appropriate and challenging music.
 Small-group lessons occur during the school day as well as an ensemble period for both band and orchestra.
 Choral music begins in grade five for all students, and students sing unison, canon, two-part, and three-part treble music.
 A variety of choral, band, orchestra, and co-curricular drama productions are performed throughout the school year.

 Chorus students learn and sing a variety of repertoire in two, three, and four parts as appropriate relative to age and experience.
-The practice of proper vocal technique, as well as analyzing and evaluating the structure of vocal music, are main tenets of the sequential choral program.
+The practice of proper vocal technique, as well as analyzing and evaluating the structure of vocal music, are the main tenets of the sequential choral program.